This is the multi-page printable view of this section. Click here to print.

 The hub whitelist can be configured in the app settings file ~/kosi-proxy/data/download-v4/appsettings.json.

-By default, the hubs kosi and kubeops are set.
+By default the hubs kosi, kubeops and kosi-enterprise are set.

 {